 A product of the Santos youth academy, Gustavo Henrique has shown considerable promise during his career so far despite suffering from two serious knee injuries during his early years.

 Henrique, who has been capped twice by Brazil’s Under-23 team, helped his side claim the Campeonato Paulista title in both 2015 and 2016 and was rewarded with a place in the competition’s Team of the Year for his performances.
-He finally left for Flamengo last year, and has already won the Repoca Sudamericana.
+He finally left for Flamengo, and would go on to win the Repoca Sudamericana.

 - Games played for Santos: 65